Hotel Refused to Check You In at 18? Do This

 If it's a Motel 6 turning you away, push back

 Ask the clerk to call the Motel 6 franchise hotline.
 Point at the published 18+ standard and ask why this property is overriding it.
 Often the call happens and the policy gets honored.
-If not, you fall back to the refund-and-re-book playbook above.
+If not, fall back to the refund-and-re-book playbook above.

 More on the chain breakdown: Minimum Check-In Age by Chain and the Motel 6 age policy page.